1. 3DS Blog

 Steps are being taken to change this.
 For the 2020 Olympic and Paralympic Games in Tokyo, around 32kg of gold, 3,500kg of silver, and 2,200kg of bronze was recovered from thousands of tons of electronics to make medals.
 While in France, policy makers have introduced a repairability index.
 It requires stores to display information about whether electronic products can be repaired and how – a key step toward a more circular economy for electronics.

-5. Circular manufacturing: Europe’s first circular economy car factory
+5. Circular economy automotive example: Europe’s first car factory

 French car manufacturer Groupe Renault was one of the first in the automotive industry to introduce circular economy principles into its business.
 Since 2000, it has been on a mission to turn waste into valuable resources and extend the life of its vehicles and components.